Methods and user-defined operators

 ^MAIN:include[…], you can use just ^include[…].

-Into the methods which can accept valiable number of parameters (such @name[*parameters]), all excessive parameters are available as a hash with numeric keys.
+In the methods which can accept variable number of parameters (such @name[*parameters]), all "excessive" parameters are available as a hash with numeric keys.
+Key 0 corresponds to the first "excessive" parameter.

 Example: